alustan/terraform-controller/docs/design.md

 ##### - Terraform Execution:

+> Clones/pulls the Terraform configuration from the specified Git repository.

+> Sets up the backend (e.g., AWS S3, dyanmoDB) for Terraform state management.

 > The controller determines the appropriate Terraform script to run (apply or destroy).
-> Clones the Terraform configuration from the specified Git repository.
-> Sets up the backend (e.g., AWS S3, Vault) for Terraform state management.

 > Executes the Terraform script with environment variables.

 ##### - Status Update:

-> After executing Terraform, the controller updates the status of the custom resource with the outcome.
+> Following execution, the controller updates the status of the custom resource with the outcome.
 > If errors occur, the controller retries the operation with a maximum retry limit.

 ##### - Reconciliation Loop: